 The egg can only provide an X chromosome, but the sperm can either provide an X or a Y. Though each of these chromosomes contain different genetic instructions, the ones on the X chromosome are essential for survival.
 Without an X chromosome, the zygote will not be able to survive.

-See also What are pleiotropy traits?
+See also What are genetic ear traits?

 OCA2 is responsible for making a protein that is involved in the production of melanin, while HERC2 regulates the activity of OCA2.
 Melanin is the pigment that gives color to the eyes, hair, and skin.